yeuai/botscript/README.md

 Built-in pattern capability already supported in BotScript.
 Just declare and use basic [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) within form: `/(\w+)\s(\w+)/` and it will capture two words `John Smith`, for example.

 A pattern must be wrapped in `/` to use advanced syntax which [XRegExp](http://xregexp.com/) supports.
+A part of a pattern can be enclosed in parentheses (...).
+This is called a [capturing group](https://javascript.info/regexp-groups)

+> Note: Pattern will capture entities in a group then it can be accessed via variables in order $1, $2, ...

 Example: